 - Monitor.
 The team monitors product performance based on data collected from end-users at this stage.

 Typical Steps in DevOps Pipeline Design

 To build a DevOps pipeline, you need to focus on the final product and define what activities can be automated.
-Based on Cprime Studios' expertise, we figure out five common steps in this process.
+There are five common steps in this process.

 Step #1.
 Establish CI/CD framework

 First, you need to outline CI/CD tools.
 One of the most common is Jenkins, a Java-based open-source stack.
 In this step, you need to choose the tool and run it in your localhost.

 Step #2.
 Integrate your tool with Source control management (SCM)